Eastman Nature Center

 Woodland restoration project

-Three Rivers Park District will begin a woodland/savanna restoration project in the northeastern part of Elm Creek Park Reserve in the winter of 2024.
+Three Rivers Park District began a woodland/savanna restoration project in the northeastern part of Elm Creek Park Reserve in the winter of 2024.
 The multi-phase project will continue through June of 2026.

 The project will restore 42 acres of oak woods.
 The first phase will involve the removal of buckthorn and other small trees within the project area.
 This will be accomplished by a contractor using forestry mowers and hand cutting.
 Large mature trees will be protected.
 The second phase will involve a herbicide treatment to control re-sprouts of invasive species, and the third phase will be a seeding of native plants.